Coaching Education Administrator

 Leagues are asked to track game reports on a weekly basis.
 If it is determined that a coach is not properly licensed, the league is asked to notify the state office.
 The state office will track all notices.

 If a pattern of non-compliance is verified, the state office will coordinate with the respective club president and the coach concerned to ascertain the reason for non-compliance.
-The Secretary of the State Association will direct the club and the coach concerned to gain the necessary license/certification level within a reasonable time frame.
+The Secretary of the State Association will direct the club and the coach concerned to gain the necessary license or certification level within a reasonable time frame.

 In addition, the Director of Leagues or designee will conduct random reviews of game day reports and cross check them with the database of currently registered coaches and their license status.